The Best Glazed Ham Roast – A Perfect Holiday Meal

 - Slicing and Serving:

-- Carve the ham into thin slices, cutting against the grain for the best flavor and tenderness.
+- If you are not using a pre cut spiral-cut ham, carve the whole ham into thin slices, cutting against the grain for the best flavor and tender bites.

-- Serve the glazed ham with your favorite side dishes for a delicious holiday meal.
+- Serve the glazed ham with green beans, candied yams, and your favorite side dishes for a delicious holiday meal.

 - Slow Cooker Method: